influx6/relay/readme.md

       //handle the request and response
     })

-    //the codec argument can be nil which defaults to using the BasicHTTPCodec as the internal http codec home.BindHTTP("get post put","/:names",func(req *relay.HTTPRequest){
+    //the codec argument can be nil which defaults to using the
+    //BasicHTTPCodec as the internal http codec
+    home.BindHTTP("get post put","/:names",func(req *relay.HTTPRequest){
       //handle the custom request object
     },nil) // => returns a http port

-    //Binding for websocket connections each controller provides the BindSocket and BindSocketFor where each allows a more refined control on arguments. home.BindSocket("get post put","/socket",func(soc *relay.SocketWorker){
+    //Binding for websocket connections each controller provides
+    //the BindSocket and BindSocketFor where each allows a more refined control on arguments. home.BindSocket("get post put","/socket",func(soc *relay.SocketWorker){

       //Strateg one:
-      //With websocket is the SocketWorker which encapsulates the gorilla.WebSocket object and create a infinite buffer where messages are received until you being handling them by receiving from the message channel where it returns a relay.WebsocketMessage for data := range soc.Messages {
+      //With websocket is the SocketWorker which encapsulates
+      //the gorilla.WebSocket object and create a infinite buffer
+      //where messages are received until you being handling them
+      //by receiving from the message channel
+      //where it returns a relay.WebsocketMessage
+      for data := range soc.Messages {

-        //do something with the data and reply, replies are given the same exact type as the message it recieved,since relay.WebsocketMessage uses the internal or supplied codec, the data can be anything you wish,so a (interface{},error) is returned words,err := data.Message()
+        //do something with the data and reply, replies are given
+        //the same exact type as the message it recieved,since
+        //relay.WebsocketMessage uses the internal or supplied codec,
+        //the data can be anything you wish,so a (interface{},error) is returned words,err := data.Message()

         if err != nil {